 During depression teenagers are talking to themselves or they hear voices, or they talk to imaginary people.
 This one should always be taken seriously and as a sure sign of depression.

 If your teen is showing some of these signs, there are things you can do as a parent to help resolve the situation.
 Be a good listener when your teen is discussing problems they may be having and be sure to talk to your teen about their feelings.

 Don’t try to fix all of their problems, but instead, guide them to working through their problems themselves.
-If you feel like you are making no progress, suggest a professional therapist to help the child have another outlet.
+If you feel like you are making no progress, suggest a professional therapist help the child has another outlet.